AjinkyaPradhan1/AjinkyaPradhan1/README.md

 👋 **Greetings and welcome to my GitHub profile!

-I'm Ajinkya Pradhan, a dedicated B.Tech Computer Science Engineering student with a passion for crafting reliable software solutions.
+I'm Ajinkya Pradhan, a dedicated B.Tech Computer Science Engineering graduate with a passion for crafting reliable software solutions.
 Within my repositories, you'll discover a diverse array of projects showcasing my expertise and interests in Java, Spring Boot, Javascript, ReactJS, SQL, Front-End Development.
 From architecting robust backend systems using Java and Spring Boot to crafting engaging user interfaces with React.js, I thrive on tackling multifaceted challenges and delivering elegant solutions.
 Whether it involves tackling intricate algorithms, designing scalable architectures, or fine-tuning database queries, I relish the process